olivermgs-TitanGS/Detective-Sigma/Documents/BRD_Business_Requirements_Document.md

 ### 1.1 Project Overview

-The Detective Learning Game is an innovative educational web platform designed to enhance Mathematics and Science mastery for Singapore Primary School students (Primary 4-6) through interactive detective-themed case mysteries.
+**Detective Sigma** is an innovative educational web platform designed to enhance Mathematics and Science mastery for Singapore Primary School students (Primary 4-6) through interactive detective-themed case mysteries.
 Starting with Mathematics (Phase 1), expanding to Science (Phase 2), the platform aligns with the Ministry of Education (MOE) syllabus and prepares students for PSLE examinations through engaging, game-based learning.
 English comprehension is naturally embedded in all cases through reading narratives, analyzing clues, and understanding witness testimonies.

 ### 1.2 Business Need